Charlie Daniels: Views

 Daniels was an outspoken Christian.
+In 2003, Daniels supported the invasion of Iraq.
 Regarding the removal of Confederate monuments and memorials, Daniels said, "If tearing them down did any good, I'd be all for it.
 But I don't see where it does any good."
 Daniels also said that "when we pay attention to political correctness and things that don't really mean anything, we're wasting time, energy and political capital by not getting something meaningful done.
 We spend time chasing rainbows."
 In 2013, following chemical weapons attacks by Bashar al-Assad, and United States military response, Daniels wrote, "These and other questions need to be answered before any kind of action, bilateral or unilateral is taken.
 Otherwise, we will be right back in the same old Middle Eastern boiling pot again and I think everybody, doves and hawks alike, have had enough of that."
-After President Donald Trump's April 7, 2017 military strike against targets in Syria in retaliation for additional chemical weapon deployment, Daniels tweeted: "The world changed yesterday, America will no longer be viewed as a cowering toothless tiger."
+In 2016, he appeared in an ad for the NRA that was directed at the government of Iran.
+After President Donald Trump's April 7, 2017, military strike against targets in Syria in retaliation for additional chemical weapon deployment, Daniels tweeted: "The world changed yesterday, America will no longer be viewed as a cowering toothless tiger."
 In 2019, Daniels lambasted New York Governor Andrew Cuomo for signing the Reproductive Health Act, which legalized abortion until birth under some circumstances, tweeting "Watch the wrinkles on Cuomo's face lengthen as the ramifications of the thousands of murders he has sanctioned come to bear on him.
 The NY legislature has created a new Auschwitz dedicated to the execution of a whole segment of defenseless citizens.
 Satan is smiling."